 The Francis report provided a detailed analysis of what contributed to serious failures in care at Mid Staffordshire NHS Foundation Trust.

-Led by Robert Francis QC, the landmark report identified how the regulatory and oversight system failed to detect and address the trust's problems.
-It concluded that what happened was the result of a system failure, as well as a failure of the organisation, and called for a fundamental change in culture across the NHS.
+Led by Robert Francis QC, the landmark report, published in February 2013, identified how the regulatory and oversight system failed to detect and address the trust's problems.
+It concluded that what happened at the trust was the result of a system failure, as well as a failure of the organisation.
+It called for a fundamental change in culture across the NHS.

 The Government's response, issued in November 2013, accepted most of Robert Francis' 290 recommendations and outlined a number of measures to ensure patient safety and high-quality care.
 The Government announced: